Symposium (Plato): Background

-In Ancient Greece, the type of banquet depicted in the dialogue, a symposium, was traditionally attended by a group of men, who would first partake in a meal, followed by drinking for pleasure, which was accompanied by music, dancing, recitals, or conversation.
+In Ancient Greece, a symposium was a type of banquet traditionally attended by a group of men, who would first partake in a meal, followed by drinking for pleasure, which was accompanied by music, dancing, recitals, or conversation.
 The setting means that the participants would be drinking wine, meaning that the men might be induced to say things they would not say elsewhere or when sober.
 They might speak more frankly, or take more risks, or else be prone to hubris—they might even be inspired to make speeches that are particularly heartfelt and noble.

-The dialogue takes place in 416, the year in which the host Agathon had the dramatic triumph mentioned in the text.
+The dialogue takes place in 416 BC, the year in which the host Agathon had the dramatic triumph mentioned in the text.
 The disastrous expedition to Syracuse, of which Alcibiades was a commander, took place the following year, after which Alcibiades deserted to Sparta, Athens' archenemy.

 Style, dating and authorship

 Socrates is renowned for his Socratic method, which involves posing questions that encourage others to think deeply about what they care about and articulate their ideas.
 Unlike most of Plato's works, which take the form of a back-and-forth Socratic dialogue, between Socrates and one or more interlocutors, the Symposium is a series of speeches from different characters.
 However, the underlying philosophical method remains the same; examining the conflict in ideas between the different speeches can allow the reader to see the philosophy that underlies them all.

 The work was written by Plato, no earlier than 385 BC.
 The characters are historical, but this is not a report of historical events.
 There is no reason to doubt that they were composed entirely by Plato.
 The reader, understanding that Plato was not governed by the historical record, can read the Symposium, and ask why the author, Plato, arranged the story the way he did, and what he meant by including the various aspects of setting, composition, characters, and theme, etc.